Find Slow Database Queries

 - Throughput, how often the query was recorded

 - The impact of the query in percentage of all database queries in the selected timeframe.

 - Throughput graph

-- Directly go to actions and performance measurements in which the event was recorded to see the impact per request and background jobs in the sample event timeline.
+- You can go directly to actions and performance measurements in which the event was recorded to view the impact per request/background job in the sample event timeline.